 Respondents will be treated with respect before, during, and after the disciplinary process.
 During an initial meeting, the TMCC Title IX Office will inform the respondent of the college's disciplinary process and possible outcomes.
 The TMCC Title IX Office will communicate substantive and, when warranted, procedural developments regarding an investigation.
-Note that alleged behavior may also be criminal in nature, and a respondent may be subject to a criminal investigation by the appropriate law enforcement agency at the same time as an investigation by the college under the TMCC Title IX office does not provide advice as to the criminal process.
+Note that alleged behavior may also be criminal in nature, and a respondent may be subject to a criminal investigation by the appropriate law enforcement agency at the same time as an investigation by the college under the TMCC Title IX policy; the respondent may wish to consult with a criminal lawyer as the TMCC Title IX Office does not provide advice as to the criminal process.
 Respondents are entitled to a presumption of innocence throughout the disciplinary process unless and until they are found responsible for a violation of this policy.